Find a Lender-Approved Local Conveyancer in Leegomery

 Commercial Conveyancing solicitors in Leegomery regulated by the SRA

-The list below is a small selection of solicitors in Leegomery specialising in commercial conveyancing in Leegomery.
-This may include advice on complex issues under the Landlord and Tenant Act of 1954
+The firms listed below are a small selection of solicitors in Leegomery specialising in commercial conveyancing in Leegomery.
+This could include advice on taking a commercial lease as a tenant

 • Geoffrey Milne, 28 Church Street, Wellington, Telford, Shropshire, TF1 1DS